sannyahussain/DevOps-Automation/README.md

 - **Server Automation**: Scripts for managing cloud-based infrastructure and servers, including starting, stopping, and managing Azure resources.

 The goal of this repo is to provide reusable automation templates for efficient DevOps operations.

+**Database Backups: **
+This script automates the process of backing up two PostgreSQL databases.
+It uses pg_dump to create backups and saves them as .sql files with a timestamp in a specified directory.
+The script uses environment variables to securely handle the database password.
+Go to the folder python-scripts and edit the file db_backups.py save and run where you want to keep the backups.

 ## Usage